william6542/william6542.github.io/_posts/2022-09-19-Deer-Park-Small-Loop.markdown

 The next morning I was seriously contemplating not continuing, as my sleep was so bad, and also I was afraid my stove had failed.
 Still being a backpacker noob, I wasn't completley sure if the jetboil stove was failing only because of the wind.
 I thought maybe it might be the canister's fault, since I switched to a smaller canister to save weight.
 I scholded myself for not testing equipment beforehand.
 I got mad, angry, sad, I'm such a failure.
 I can't do anything right.
 I'm useless.
 But then I remembered the pit toilet.
 I realized I was stupid and I could just test the stove inside the parking lot pit toilet.
 Which I did.
 It worked.
 It indeed was the wind, not the stove.
 I laughed at myself and realized how unfounded these fears were, how I spent all night in anxiety, how I got sad and despaired for no reason.
 With my trust in the equipment restored, I set out early in the morning to make it to the valley.
 I had 1.4 liters of water left.

-From Obstruction Ridge/Grand Ridge looking back towards Deer Ridge:
+From Obstruction Ridge/Grand Ridge looking back towards Deer Ridge (Elk Mountain is visible at the right):
 ![ridges](/assets/dpsl19.jpg)

 I continued up Obstruction Point Ridge (aka Grand Ridge), and the wind was still strong.
 But I was no longer afraid.
 Onwards!
-I want to remember that feeling being [filled with Determinatoin](https://www.youtube.com/watch?v=W1i4mTyidOc).
+I want to remember that feeling being [filled with Determination](https://www.youtube.com/watch?v=W1i4mTyidOc).
 Of having lost hope and despaired, and then suddenly banishing those things.
 I will never forget the change in my morale as I hiked up and down that ridge.
 Having realized my own idiocy, and realizing that there was no problem at all, my Resolve was greater than ever.
 With low water, having ate nothing, and in the cold morning wind, I went on.
 Along the ridge, I saw a man camped down at a lake in a hidden valley.
 That looked very comfortable.
 But unfortunatley, it seemed like he had to cross a lot of fragile meadow.
 Sad.
 Reaching the end of Obstruction Point Ridge, at the descent junction, I went towards Lila Ridge, an unmarked trail along a sharp edge.
 Lila eventually descends at Gladys Lake, but I was not going to do that trail, given reports which said it has three class 3 scrambles.
 But I wanted to take a look.

-The narrow Lila Ridge unofficial trail:
+The unofficial Lila Ridge Trail:
 ![junction](/assets/dpsl8.jpg)

 And who do I find, but the group of 10.
 It was 9am.
 I asked them if they camped up here?
 They said, no, we camped down at Moose Lake, and now we came back up to do the ridge.
 I looked at them in disbelief... they went a further 3 miles down last night, and then this morning rushed back up 1800 feet to do the ridge?
 Insane.
 They must have started at 7am or something.
 Such speed and gain.
 Anyways, I watched them clamber over the first scramble and dissappear over the ridge.